 Treatment options for heart failure are:

-There is no evidence that specific drugs used to treat congestive heart failure have any direct influence on the severity of sleep apnea.
+There is no evidence that specific drugs used to treat heart failure have any direct influence on the severity of sleep apnea.

 In general, once the disease takes hold of your heart, the most common interventions are drugs and surgery.
-But lifestyle changes are an element of intervention, too.
+But if you have sleep apnea, you may discover that heart failure will improve during the apnea treatment.

 However, if you want to use herbal or natural remedies as part of your treatment program, you need to know that some substances have harmful effects in combination with medications to treat heart problems or when heart disease exists.